cosmin-harangus/a25lab.com/site/content/docs/products/whitelabel-exchange.md

 ---
-title: Hashiru.Exchange
+title: Whitelabel Exchange
 date: 2019-08-07T21:03:51.212Z
 ---
-# Hashiru.Exchange
+# Whitelabel Exchange

 Building an exchange from scratch is hard; very hard.
 From choosing the right technologies, ensuring security and scalability, to daily maintenance and operations.

 The Hashiru.Exchange platform allows you to quickly deploy a high performance white label exchange in a matter of minutes, while ensuring the highest level of security and compliance.

 The system is tested and audited regularly by qualified professionals and third party entities and has been battle tested already in a number of exchanges.

 For a live demo and licensing options you can contact us [here](https://around25.com/contact).